algolia/algolia-cli-old/readme.md

 ##### Description:

 Import a local CSV or JSON file of synonyms to an Algolia index.
-Some public synonym files can be downloaded and used from the [synonyms directory](#synonyms) of this repository.
+Some public synonym files can be downloaded from [this repository](https://github.com/algolia/synonym-dictionaries).
+Disclaimer: These are not intended to be all encompassing -- edits may be needed for your use case.

 ##### Usage: